Cognitive Hacking: The New Social Engineering Threat

 “Only amateurs attack machines; professionals target people.” —Bruce Schneier

 Social engineering is a well-known tactic – who hasn’t received, for instance, a phishing email?
-But imagine this on a mass scale, with bad actors using disinformation and psychology to manipulate perceptions, potentially causing real-world chaos.
+But imagine this on a mass scale, with bad actors using narrative attacks and psychology to manipulate perceptions, potentially causing real-world chaos.

 Welcome to cognitive hacking.